Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 The `autocomplete` attribute accepts several types of values defined in the HTML specification.

-These values can be grouped into several categories.
+The values fall into several categories.

 ### Priority rules